zavolanlab/tandem-pas/README.md

 # Example for human
 sed -E 's/^([0-9]+|[XYM])/chr\1/' atlas.clusters.2.0.GRCh38.96.bed > atlas.clusters.2.0.GRCh38.96.wchr.bed
 ```
+> Please be mindful of the `biotype_key` key in the configuration file, which should be set according to the annotation type provided to the pipeline.

 If you are using poly(A) site annotations from a different source than PolyASite, make sure to provide proper bed format and create a PolyASite-like ID for each site in column 4 (format: "chr:site:strand", where site is the representative site of the cluster (or the single nucleotide position of the single site)).